 - Encrypt Cardholders Data at rest:

-- If cardholder data is stored on a database on RDS, client can either leverage on transparent data encryption (TDE) or encrypt data over SQL queries.
+- If cardholder data is stored on a database on RDS, the client can either leverage on transparent data encryption (TDE) or encrypt data over SQL queries.
 Oracle and SQL server on RDS supports transparent data encryption.
 If you are using MySQL or PostgreSQL, you have to rely on SQL queries to encrypt data.

 - Ensure only minimal required cardholder data is stored.